 Various sources have published statistics on the long-term revision rates for knee replacement.
-According to the U.S. Department of Health and Human Services Agency for Healthcare Research and Quality (AHRQ), and by observing TKR patients over an eight year period ending in 2003, the long-term revision rate is 2 percent for five or more years.
+According to the U.S. Department of Health and Human Services Agency for Healthcare Research and Quality (AHRQ), and by observing TKR patients over an eight-year period ending in 2003, the long-term revision rate is 2 percent for five or more years.

-During the second procedure, the surgeon removes the spacer, reshapes and resurfaces the knee, and then implants the new knee device.
+During the second procedure, the surgeon removes the spacer or molds, reshapes and resurfaces the knee, and then implants the new knee device.
 The two procedures usually take place about six weeks apart.
-Inserting the new device typically requires 2-3 hours in surgery, compared to 1½ hours for a primary knee replacement.
+Inserting the new device typically requires 2 to 3 hours in surgery, compared to 1 1/2 hours for a primary knee replacement.

 If you require a bone graft, the surgeon will either take bone from another part of your own body or use bone from a donor, usually obtained through a bone bank.
 The surgeon might also install metal pieces such as wedges, wires, or screws to reinforce the bone for the implant or fasten the implant to the bone.
 A revision requires the surgeon to use a specialized prosthetic device.

-Find a Doctor
+Find a doctor

 Complications that may follow knee revision surgery are similar to those for knee replacement.
 They include:

-- Deep vein thrombosis.
+- deep vein thrombosis

-- Infection in the new implant
+- infection in the new implant

-- Additional or more rapid loss of bone tissue.
+- additional or more rapid loss of bone tissue

-- Bone fractures during the operation that could occur if the surgeon must use force or pressure to remove the old implant.
+- bone fractures during the operation that could occur if the surgeon must use force or pressure to remove the old implant

-- Difference in leg length resulting from shortening of the leg with the new prosthesis.
+- difference in leg length resulting from shortening of the leg with the new prosthesis

-Morbidity and Mortality Rates
+Morbidity and mortality rates